fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 * Set the type of data (JSON/XML) you want to pass to the chart object using `dataFormat` attribute.

-For a detailed list of attributes, you can check the API reference page of real-time line chart.
+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=realtimeline "@@open-newtab") page of real-time line chart.

 A real-time line chart looks like: